14 best fleece jackets for hikers in 2025, tested by our experts to find the warmest option this winter

 Updated on

 When it comes to hiking jackets, especially mid layers, one fabric rules supreme: fleece.
 First developed in the late 1970s, this synthetic fabric was lighter and softer than wool.
-It was also much cheaper than down.
+It's also much cheaper than down, and has a great warmth-to-weight ratio due to its large surface area trapping air against the skin.

 Hiker in the mountains wearing fleece jacket